Welcome — I’m Sarah, an experienced Counsellor and Clinical Supervisor.

 What is my therapeutic approach and experience?

-I am an integrative counsellor with over 12 years’ experience, 10 year’s in private practice, working mainly long term with clients aged 18+.
+I am an integrative counsellor with over 14 years’ experience, 11 year’s in private practice, working with clients aged 18+.
 My theoretical approach is person-centred at its core.
-However, I have been trained in and draw upon both psychodynamic and CBT modalities.
+However, I have been trained in both psychodynamic and CBT modalities.
 Outside of private practice, I have worked as a consultant counsellor for an NHS provider delivering short-term CBT based therapies via psychoeducational groups and individual counselling, both face-to-face and online, as well as undertaking psychological assessments.
-I have also volunteered for both a national bereavement charity and a residential rehabilitation centre for drug and alcohol misuse, counselling both face-to-face and in group settings.
+I have also volunteered for both a national bereavement charity and a residential rehabilitation centre for drug and alcohol misuse.

 What supervision model do I use and what can I offer you?